gary-archer/oauth.websample.final/README.md

 ## Quick Start

-Once development domains and SSL are configured, these commands to spin up all components:
+Once development domains and SSL are configured, run these commands to spin up all components:

 ```bash
 ./build.sh
 ./deploy.sh
 ```

-The SPA connects to AWS Cognito and you can sign in to the SPA with one of these password credentials.\
+The SPA connects to AWS Cognito and you can sign in using one of these password credentials.\
 The UI visualises how a domain specific array claim is used to enforce access to resources:

 | User | Password | Comments |